 What are the best counters for Mega Houndoom in Pokémon Go?

 Mega Houndoom is capable of dealing Fire and Dark type damage, and has four weaknesses: Fighting, Ground, Rock, and most important, Water.
-Because Mega Evolved Pokémon boost the damage done by similar type attacks, players wanted to take down Mega Houndoom fast should coordinate Water type counters and Mega Blastoise for this Mega Raid.
+Because Mega Evolved Pokémon boost the damage done by similar type attacks, players wanting to take down Mega Houndoom fast should coordinate Water type counters and Mega Blastoise for this Mega Raid.

 The top counter by far, Mega Blastoise is the key to taking out Mega Houndoom with just a handful of players.
 As a Water type, Mega Blastoise takes half damage from Mega Houndoom's Fire type attacks and has no relevant weaknesses.
 If it's safe to coordinate with your fellow Raiders, Mega Blastoise will boost other Water types on the field.
 Water Gun and Hydro Cannon are the ideal moveset for your Mega Blastoise.